-In determining bonuses paid to the named executive officers for 2014, the Committee began with a review of the overall Company performance against the operating objectives of the Company.
-Specifically, the review included an assessment of financial performance, origination volumes, and executing and attaining the strategic priorities and goals of the Company.
-Although no set weight was assigned to each of these performance metrics, the Committee believed that the development of a strategic partnership with Blackstone s GSO Capital group and the related growth in origination volume represented the most important indicators of overall Company and executive performance in 2014 and created momentum for enhanced performance into 2015.
-As a result, the Committee gave these factors the most weight and they had the greatest impact on the overall and individual funding level of incentive compensation for 2014 performance.
+In determining bonuses paid to the named executive officers for 2015, the Committee began with a review of the overall Company performance against the operating objectives of the Company, established at the beginning of the performance year.
+Specifically, the review included an assessment of financial performance, origination volumes, and the level of execution against the strategic priorities and goals of the Company.
+Although no set weight was assigned to each of these performance metrics, the Committee believed that the growth in origination volume and attainment of planned earnings growth represented the most important indicators of overall Company and executive performance in 2015.
+As a result, the Committee gave these factors the most weight and they had the greatest impact on the overall and individual funding level of incentive compensation for 2015 performance.